klauer/epics-sumo-mirror/doc/reference-sumo.rst

 Start the editor specified by option ``--editor`` or the environment variables "VISUAL" or "EDITOR" to edit the dependency database file.
-This command first aquires a file-lock on the file, that prevents other users from acessing the file at the same time.
+This command first acquires a file-lock on the file, that prevents other users from accessing the file at the same time.
 When the editor program is terminated, sumo checks if the file is still a valid `JSON <http://www.json.org>`_ file.
 If not, you can start the editor again or abort the program.
 If the file is valid